[This is my latest August 2021 rewrite of this chapter]

-It was Monday September 2nd 1973.
+It was Monday, September 2nd, 1973.
 Labor Day actually, though if I still had my “house boy” job at the Briarwood Hilton, I probably would have worked that day to get the time-and-a-half holiday pay.
 I was walking down the sidewalk on the north side of Wells across from Burns Park returning home from Angie’s house.
-Now turned September, it had still been a summery Ann Arbor day, but now a breeze had come up out of the north with that first real fall chill in it.
+Just turned September, it was still a summery Ann Arbor day, but now a breeze had come up out of the north with that first real fall chill in it.

 That litany taken together was what my mom’s best friend Mary Jane called “patriarchy”.
-The 5000 year old pecking order by which men had used violence, coercion, and “us and them” thinking to sort and control each other, along with women and children and the rest of the world.
+According to her, it was the 5000 year old pecking order by which the male elite had used violence, coercion, and “us and them” thinking to sort and control other “lesser” men, along with women and children and the rest of the world.
 She would often hold forth on the topic at my mom’s parties amongst all the male academics that were also friends of my mom’s.
-For added shock effect, she’d sometimes wear her maroon monk’s robe with the women’s symbol hanging from her neck wear the Christian cross would be in a more conventional male monastery dweller.
+For added shock effect, she’d sometimes wear her maroon monk’s robe with the women’s symbol hanging from her neck, where the Christian cross would be in a more conventional male monastery dweller.

-It was the organizing principle of our civilization, she would say, that perpetuated through the centuries from the warlike ancient empires we learned about in school to the Nazis that my dad fought against in World War II.
+It was the organizing principle of our civilization, she would say, that perpetuated through the centuries from the warlike ancient empires we learned about in school to our contemporary world.
+It had reached a pinnacle of sorts, in our current century, in the Nazis and their cult of nordic supremacy and their industrialized genocide of Jews and other “lesser people”.
+The Nazis that my dad fought against in World War II.

-But a cohort of young people born during that war had taken up the cause and challenged that civilization.
+But a cohort of younger people born during that war had taken up the cause and challenged that civilization.
 They were mythic figures to me and my radical wannabe friends.
-We heard about their words, their exploits in the media or through the grapevine.
-Tom Hayden, Huey Newton, Angela Davis and Bernadine Dohrn, to name a few.
-But no words were more inspiring to me in particular, than those sung by the great bards of that cohort, the likes of Bob Dylan, Paul Simon and John Lennon, among a cadre of others.
+We heard about their words and their exploits, in the media or through the grapevine.
+Tom Hayden, Huey Newton, Abby Hoffman, Angela Davis and Bernadine Dohrn, to name a few.
+But no words were more inspiring to me in particular, than those sung by the great bards of that cohort, the likes of Bob Dylan, Paul Simon and the Beatles, among a cadre of others.
 You don’t need a weatherman to know which way the wind blows, all you need is love, and Kodachrome.

 But by the time I came of age, it all seemed to be playing out.
-The kids just a couple years older than I had been at risk of being drafted to fight in the Vietnam War, or resist and go to Canada or jail even.
+The young people just a couple years older than I had been at risk of being drafted to fight in the Vietnam War, or resist and go to Canada or prison even.
 But that resistance, that common cause, had given them solidarity that my age cohort seemed to lack.
 Previously that summer I had written in my journal…

 I missed the 1968 generation.
 I came too late.
 That’s when we were still all together moving in the right direction.
 Now the momentum is shattered.
 People are turning inward and cruising.
 But maybe because I’m not part of that “Vietnam” generation I’m not disillusioned.
 My time may still be to come.

-But the words of David Bowie’s song “All the Young Dudes”, sung by British glam rock band Mott the Hoople, sent goose pimples down my arms the first time I heard them last summer and then every time after.
-They gave me hope that we young people still had a mission…
+It was Mott the Hoople’s song “All the Young Dudes”, written by Bowie, that sent goose pimples down my arms the first time I heard it last summer, and then every time since.
+Those words gave me hope that we young people still had a mission…

 All the young dudes